 Those of you who are relocating to the Lone Star State should know that Austin is not just the capital of Texas; it is the Live Music Capital of the World, where a different live music event occurs pretty much every evening.
 However, you shouldn’t worry about your sleep at night because you can always find a quiet street in some of the best neighborhoods in Austin.
 And with more than one hundred unique communities, we are sure you will manage to find just the right one for you.

-The sooner you find that right community for you, the sooner you will be able to start living like a true Austinite.
+The sooner you figure out the reasons why you should move and find that right community for you, the sooner you will be able to start living like a true Austinite.
 That’s why we prepared a guide that has something for everyone because we all have different needs and preferences.
 If you are not that much into music, don’t worry; there are plenty of other things to do around ATX, from watching an annual Formula 1 race to weekly football games.
 And if you want to do it Texas-style, don’t forget to light the BBQ before the game starts and enjoy watching it in front of your big screen.

 10 Best Neighborhoods in Austin, Texas, Starting From South

-There’s one thing you should know before you start exploring communities around the city.
-There are more than one hundred of them, and they are divided into nine geographical regions.
+You figured out how to tell your friends you are moving now there are things you should know before you start thinking about changing the address and exploring communities around the city.
+There are more than one hundred of them, so you will easily find one to call home no matter if you are moving for a relationship or in pursuit of knowledge.
+To help you navigate easily you should know they are divided into nine geographical regions.
 Every location is named in relation to the heart of the city.
 That should help you navigate around town, and kind of have an idea where your community is in comparison to downtown.

 One of the major boundaries is Lady Bird Lake, which separates the south from the central portion of A-town, as well as the east from the southeast area.
 Other significant boundaries are Highway 1 (MoPac) and Interstate Highway 35.

-SoCo is one of the favorite areas for local Austinites, much like downtown itself.
+When you are thinking where should you move, consider SoCo because it is one of the favorite areas for local Austinites, much like downtown itself.
 Generally speaking, this neighborhood has everything, so you would rarely need to go outside of its boundaries unless you work in another part of the city.

 There are so many options for eating out, from pastries, patio cafes, chic restaurants, places where you can grab a midnight snack, etc. So if you are looking to explore the best restaurants in Austin, a foodie inside of you will definitely be happy to stay around here.
 Also, a lot of these places are open 24/7.
 In terms of shopping, there is a wide variety of stores, including even the one where Bob Dylan allegedly shopped his retro outfits.